ThePrimeJnr/Obsidian-Notes/Introduction to Machine Learing/What is Machine Learning.md

 Labelled data already contains the solutions - given a data and some information about the data

-unlabled data lacks solution or label,
+Unlabelled data lacks solution or label, uses something like clustering to find a natural grouping (Clustering is a type of Unsupervised Learning another can e neural networks)

+### Types of Label
+actegorical Label (classification)
+Continous Label (Regression)
+and more ...